Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Results

 \subsection{Shot noise conditions}

 Under 1000-shot measurement noise, the MSE increases substantially for all models (from $\sim$0.03--0.13 to $\sim$2.1--3.9), reflecting the dominant effect of statistical estimation error in the SWAP test.
+Given that the target range is $[-2,2]$ (MSE $\leq 4$ for random predictions), these loss values indicate that shot noise largely overwhelms the learning signal at this shot budget, limiting the discriminative power of this condition.
 The results are summarized in Table~\ref{tab:sig_summary} and Fig.~\ref{fig:shots_loss}.
 Red-I achieves performance statistically indistinguishable from Original in all 10 configurations.
 Red-T performs slightly worse than Original, with 4 of 10 configurations reaching significance ($p < 0.05$), suggesting that parameters optimized under ideal conditions do not transfer well to the noisy regime.

 \FloatBarrier